DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

 -   `UNIT`: The unit to check for the role.
 -   `expectedRole` The expected role to search for within the unit's role.
+Multiple roles can be separated by "||".

     `"TANK", "HEALER", "DAMAGER", or "UNKNOWN"`